rsamec/business-rules-engine/README.md

 + [AngularJS Demo] (http://nodejs-formvalidation.rhcloud.com/)

 ## Key features
-The main benefit is that validation engine is not tight to HTML DOM or any other UI framework.
+The main benefit is that business rules engine is not tight to HTML DOM or any other UI framework.
 This validation engine is **UI agnostic** and that is why it can be used as **an independent representation of business rules** of a product, contract, etc.
 It can be easily reused by different types of applications, libraries.